 Base data serves many needs in humanitarian response.
 Often responding organizations are scrambling to gather data because it is not readily available.
 The focus of HOT’s work in Indonesia has been data preparedness and Disaster Risk Reduction (DRR).
 The original pilot of this project was declared successful and it has now moved into its third year.

 In order to minimize the growing rate of exposure and rising vulnerability, governments need to first identify where and who is exposed to disaster risks.
-AIFDR has developed an open source risk modeling software, InaSAFE, that performs these calculations.
-The ¨Indonesia Scenario Assessment for Emergencies¨ (InaSAFE) is free software that produces realistic natural hazard impact scenarios for better planning, preparedness and response activities.
+Disaster Management Innovation (DMInnovation, formerly AIFDR) has developed an open source risk modeling software, InaSAFE, that performs these calculations.
+InaSAFE is a free software that produces realistic natural hazard impact scenarios for better planning, preparedness and response activities.
 In order to use this software sufficient base data, such as critical infrastructure, is necessary.
 HOT focuses on teaching how to collect and map this data.

 Through a partnership with AIFDR and BNPB, HOT has concentrated on enabling university students to collect exposure information through university roadshow.
 The OSM roadshow will consists of three main events: one socialisation and two trainings, each will last for one to three days, making up a total of five to seven days activities with several weeks of tasking in the middle of the two trainings.